Last Updated on November 2, 2021 by Jim Ferri

 Like most other European cities, in the off-season there’s a dearth of tourists in Bruges, the cultural season is in full swing, and prices tend to drop with the temperature.
 So what makes Bruges special?

-What sets Bruges apart in the off-season is that it’s so beautiful and so small – oddly enough, the two things that also contribute to it being so crowded in the summer.
+For one thing, it’s a very easy day trip from Brussels.
+But what sets Bruges really apart in the off-season is that it’s so beautiful and so small – oddly enough, the two things that also contribute to it being so crowded in the summer.

 The Best Time to Visit Bruges – the Off-Season